Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTRODUCTION

-This landmark result was able to demonstrate (outside any special symmetry setting) the formation of trapped surfaces {\it in evolution\/} for the vacuum Einstein equations, from initial data where no such trapped surfaces are present.
+{\it uniformly in\/} $\vartheta \in \qubS^2$, for some fixed $M$, independent of $\delta$.
+In particular, this can be interpreted as saying that a fixed amount of gravitational energy enters the spacetime over an arbitrarily short time interval.
+The landmark work in \cite{christodoulou} shows that solutions corresponding to such initial data exist for a time independent of $\delta$, and develop trapped surfaces.
+In particular, \cite{christodoulou} was able to demonstrate (outside any special symmetry setting) the formation of trapped surfaces {\it in evolution\/} for the vacuum Einstein equations, from initial data where no such trapped surfaces are present.